MishraShantanu/Game-Plan---League-Management/README.md

 # How to Access the Main Features of the "GamePlan" App:
 A helpful file was created to outline the features of each main page on the app.
 It is not a comprehensive list but is intended to help you access key features.
 The file is available here: [How to Access Main App Features](https://git.cs.usask.ca/test_alpha/project_1/-/wikis/How-to-Access-Main-App-Features)

+# Tests
+Our "Acceptance Test Results" provided in the final project deliverables wiki go through step-by-step instructions for how to access & test the main app features.
+A video for each test is also provided.
+[Acceptance Test Results](https://git.cs.usask.ca/test_alpha/project_1/-/wikis/Acceptance-Test-Results)